mhagiwara/one-month-challenge/201701_openintro-statistics.md

 - IQR (interquartile range) = length of the 'box' in boxplot = Q3 - Q1
 - Whiskers < 1.5 x IQR.
 Beyond whiskers are outliers
 - Median and IQR are robust statistics (to outliers).
 Sample mean and variance are not.

+## 2017/01/04

+- pp. 37 - 46
+- Contingency table - a table that summarizes for two categorical variables
+- Segmented bar plot - visualization of a contingency table (either raw counts or proportion)